3PillarGlobalInternal/devops-acuity-test/README.md

 ### Create db with dummy data and test

-Go to tab "Actions" and select the workflow called: "Create MySQL RDS with Terraform".
+Go to tab "Actions" and select the workflow called: "Create SQL Server RDS with Terraform".

 In the drop down choise, select "create" and clic in "Run workflow"